 Folk Art Supplies

-Imbedded into concrete were many things which included this and more...
+Embedded into concrete were many things which included these and more.

-The tree of life depiction to the right contains petrified wood and other elements already mentioned.
+The tree of life depiction below contains petrified wood and other elements already mentioned.

 My mother, niece and I were traveling between the States of Mississippi, Iowa and Wisconsin visiting relatives and friends that particular year.